Phonics at school

 Children remember what they learn by SAYING it out loud to a partner.
 If they can’t explain it, the teacher repeats it until they can.

-What’s more, our teachers are trained so they have capacity to show love for what they do.
+What’s more, our teachers are trained so they have the capacity to show love for what they do.
 The more they love teaching, the more the children love learning.

 Click here to practice the sounds at home!

 Children learn to read words through blending of phonemes and graphemes together to make words.
 Fred the frog plays a massive part in our daily phonics lessons.
+Please watch this video below to support your child learning to blend.

 At the end of Year One all the children in the country take a statutory assessment called the Phonics Screening Check.
 They have to read 40 real and nonsense words.
 We call the nonsense words ‘Alien words’ and the children practice reading them every day.
 If you want to see an example of a test click here.